Who is your favourite literary character?

 Robinson Crusoe by Daniel Defoe

-I am fond of reading books about voyages and new discoveries.
+I am fond of reading books about journeys and new discoveries.
 One of my favourite literary characters is Robinson Crusoe.
 The famous novel “Robinson Crusoe” was written by Daniel Defoe in 1719.

-Defoe’s Crusoe is very practical.
-The beauty of the island has no appeal for him.
-He does not care for scenery.
-He regards the island as his personal property.
-He is proud of being the master of the island.
-Here I don’t agree with him because we are not the masters of nature but the part of it.
+Defoe shows that Crusoe is also very practical.
+He doesn’t pay attention to the beauty of the island.
+Nature’s beauty doesn’t impress him.
+He looks at the island as his own property.
+He feels proud to be the master of it.
+I personally don’t agree with this point of view.
+I believe we are not the owners of nature, we are a part of it.

 Answer the questions